MPI-course-collaboration/MPI-course/README.md

 ## Material for the course:
 # An introduction to parallel programming using Message Passing with MPI

-The course forms part of the SNIC training program.
+The course forms part of the NAISS training program.
 It is offered as a collaborative effort between HPC2N, LUNARC and PDC.
 C3SE participated in the development of the course in 2020.

 ## Authors:
 * Joachim Hein (LUNARC)